Makoto Gonokami

 He works in the graduate school of science, school of engineering in the institution before being dean in graduate school of science and vice president of the university.

 He holds a PhD in optical physics at University of Tokyo and most of his research based on Quantum physics and participate in Center for Quantum Materials.

-He is also president of IARU, elected for two years.
+He served as the chair of IARU for two years (2018-2020).